MarkDiwa/flutter-weather-app/README.md

 ## Next Steps
 - **Hydration:** Further improvements to the hydration setup for seamless state persistence.
 - **Testing:** Incorporate comprehensive unit and widget tests to validate functionality.
 - **General Enhancements:** Additional refinements and optimizations to enhance overall performance and user experience.
+Adding localization, theming specially for text styles and colors, improve serialization.
+Failed to do these things due to lack of time.

 Feeling positive about the progress and excited to push forward with these updates! 🚀